neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 object knows about the internals of another object, the easier it is to modify or replace one of them, which in turn makes the whole system flexible.
-In a perfect world, each of the objects could be reused in a variety of contexts, for example independently from certain packages and maybe even outside the FLOW3 framework.
+In a perfect world, each of the objects could be reused in a variety of contexts, for example independently from certain packages and maybe even outside the TYPO3 Flow framework.

 Dependency Injection
 --------------------